LuaJIT/LuaJIT/INSTALL.md

 * `Makefile` has settings for installing moonjit (POSIX only).
 * `src/Makefile` has settings for compiling moonjit under POSIX, MinGW or Cygwin.
-* `src/msvcbuild.bat` has settings for compiling moonjit with MSVC or WinSDK.
+* `src/msvcbuild.bat` has settings for compiling moonjit with MSVC.

 Please read the instructions given in these files, before changing any settings.

-Moonjit on x64 currently uses 32 bit GC objects by default. `LJ_GC64` mode may be explicitly enabled: add `XCFLAGS=-DLUAJIT_ENABLE_GC64` to the make command or run `msvcbuild gc64` for MSVC/WinSDK.
+Moonjit on x64 currently uses 32 bit GC objects by default. `LJ_GC64` mode may be explicitly enabled: add `XCFLAGS=-DLUAJIT_ENABLE_GC64` to the make command or run `msvcbuild gc64` for MSVC.
 Please check the note about the [bytecode format differences](doc/extensions.md#string_dump), too.

 ## POSIX Systems (Linux, OSX, *BSD etc.)